 The electronic version of this course book (PDF) contains several hyperlinks in underlined, blue text which is activated by left-clicking on it.
-All of the table of contents contains hyperlinks as well, even though the text is not blue or highlighted.
-External hyperlinks will open up webpage in a browser.
+Table of Contents contains hyperlinks as well, even though the text is not blue or highlighted.
+External hyperlinks open a webpage in a separate browser.